Part VII

 - Enhanced Intuition: Strengthen your connection to inner wisdom, making decisions from quiet knowing and stable ground.

-When in doubt, return to the Serene Center and do one coherent thing.
+When in doubt, come back to your center and do one coherent thing.

-Continuing the Journey: Deepening Your Void Meditation Practice and Inner Anchor
+Continuing the Journey: Deepening Void Meditation and Integration

-The journey into the Void is not a one-time event but a slow deepening.
+Void contact is not a one-time event but a slow deepening.
 Treat the refinements below as optional and incremental; the Serene Center remains the point of integration.

 - Extended Meditation: Gradually increase duration and end while you still feel resourced.

-- Exploring Higher Centers: Explore the Universal, Galactic, and Divine Gateway only if grounding is intact; always return to the Serene Center as the point of integration.
+- Exploring Higher Centers: Explore higher centers (if that’s your map) only if grounding is intact; always return to the body as the point of integration.

 - Integrating Other Practices: Pair Void practice with shadow work, archetype integration, and embodiment so insight becomes behavior.